marcinzh/skutek/README.md

 Skutek defines extension methods for traversing them:
 * `parallelly` - Essentially, it's a fold with `*!`.
 The parallelism is potential only.
 Whether it's exploited or not, deppends on *Handlers* used to run the resulting *Computation*.
 * `serially` - Essentially, it's a **lazy** fold with `flatMap`.
 By "lazyness" here, we mean that abortable *Effects* (e.g. `Maybe`, `Error` or `Validation`) may abort executing the whole computation on the first error/failure/etc. encountered in the sequence.

 Obviously, for `Option` and `Either`, the difference between `serially` and `parallely` vanishes.

 In case we want to traverse collection only for the *Effects*, and discard result of each element of the collection, there are more efficient alternatives:
 * `parallellyVoid`
 * `seriallyVoid`

-They are more efficient, because they avoid construction of useless collection of Unit values.
+They are more efficient, because they avoid construction of useless collection of `()` values.
+Also, the result type of the *Computation* is overriden as `Unit`.

 ```scala
 // assuming: